ieee-p21451-1-5/demo-ncap/README.md

 # Tutorial: How to set up an NCAP that provides IEEE P21451-1-5 services

+> **NOTICE**
+>
+> This repository was mainly used at [INTEROP 2020](http://www.ieeeiciea.org/iecon2020/download/InterOp_IES_IECON2020_r7.pdf) for other working groups to set up their devices and networks that are interoperable with ours.
+>
+> *Some information is outdated as of 2022*.
+For example, that specific server mentioned in this article and used for our test purposes has been shut down.
+>
+> That being said, we are considering revising this repository, and making the code and docs generic as well as informational.
+Hopefully the revised contents can remain fresh and applicable over time.

 ## 1. Prerequisites

 - A Raspberry Pi 3B or alternatively, a PC.